bjuppa/com-plain-date/README.md

 ComPlainDate is a collection of tools for **expressive and timezone-safe manipulation of dates and times** on top of the JavaScript features already available in today's browsers and runtime systems.
+The package is dependency-free and supports tree-shaking, making production bundle size increase as little as `1 kB` for most projects.

 The central idea in ComPlainDate is to provide timezone-agnostic [`PlainDate`](#plaindate-for-calendar-dates) and